Hibbus/Hibbus/README.md

 ## Welcome to my Profile!
 Programming to build my skills!

+-What I am currently working on:
+  - Learning Computer-Aided-Design software
-Currently working on a personal website
+  - Creating a portfolio website
+  - Practicing C++, Python

 -What I have worked on:
   - Programming Arduino Microcontrollers to control actuators
   - Programmed a Supermassive Black Hole Mass Calculator

-Want to reach me: Email me at
+Want to reach me: I prefer Email!
-mmonteirothibault@gmail.com

 <!--